 Nomenclature of Alcohols

-Alcohols are three major classes which are listed below.
+Alcohols is three major classes which are listed below.

 Let us now discuss the nomenclature of these alcohols.